- Visitors & Friends

 For information on postgraduate (including masters degrees and doctorates) fees and expenses, see the Fees and Funding section of the Graduate Admissions website.

-- What bursaries do you offer to UK undergraduate students?
+- What financial support do you offer to UK undergraduate students?

 - What scholarships do you offer for international students?
 Where can I find out about your financial aid programme for international students?